Industry Standards & Best Practices

 • Process audit: ZTE’s 5G NR & 5GC product lines based on its HPPD process

-• Equipment testing (3GPP SCAS): 8 5G network functions
+• Equipment evaluation (3GPP SCAS): 8 5G network functions

-• BSIMM assessment: ZTE 5G RAN and 5GC products
+• BSIMM assessment: ZTE 5G RAN, 5GC, and Flexhaul

 Bug Bounty Program

-To faciliate transparency, ZTE launched its new “Bug Bounty Program
+To facilitate transparency, ZTE launched its new “Bug Bounty Program

 ,” inviting security researchers and other external parties to identify vulnerabilities in our products and services.